corenel/torchsharp/README.md

 This repository consists of:

-- [torchsharp.data](#data) : Useful stuff about data operation such as dummy datasets and  image tranforms for data argumentation, etc.
+- [torchsharp.data](#data) : Useful stuff about data operation such as dummy datasets and image transforms for data argumentation, etc.
-  - [ ] re-arrange transforms

 - [torchsharp.model](#data) : Helpful fucntions about model training process such as initializer and metrics, etc.
   - [x] configuration profile